 Tools that integrate paid and organic search campaigns funnel keyword pricing and conversion data into organic search, making use of both data sets.
 Another benefit: by targeting high-performing keywords with ads and through organic search, your page has the chance to show up more than once within the same search results.

 Price: Google AdWords data can easily be extracted to compare to your top ranking keywords in organic.
 It takes time to collect that data and integrate with your organic search data to discover the opportunities and gaps. seoClarity (of course we do!) integrates your Google AdWords account so you can easily compare and find opportunities for integration between the two channels.

 Price: Either an agency is supporting you, or you are using different tools and pulling this reporting together.
 There is usually a resource that includes time spent.
-There are tools that offer (ahem, enter seoClarity!) that you build it once for each team or executive and then it’s sent automagically at the frequency of your choice.
+There are providers (ahem, enter seoClarity!) that let you build it once for each team or executive and have it sent automatically at the frequency of your choice.

 Determine if you are reaching your target audience on all platforms by collecting data on content engagement.
 These tools track content performance and perform tests to increase engagement.
 Creating content for engagement helps your business reach a larger audience, resulting in more backlinks and higher conversion rates.